-Mitigation proposal must protect a damaged element
+Mitigation proposal must protect a damaged element.

-- Installing rip rap to prevent surface gravel wash does NOT protect the damaged element - Installing rip rap to protect a damaged culvert does protect the damaged element
+- Installing rip rap to prevent surface gravel wash does NOT protect the damaged element. - Installing rip rap to protect a damaged culvert does protect the damaged element.

 Hazard Mitigation proposals are required to go through an additional FEMA review.
 You are also responsible for the additional local share of your hazard mitigation.

-It is always best to discuss your hazard mitigation proposals with yoursite inspector, PDMG or county point of contact before conducting the work.
+It is always best to discuss your hazard mitigation proposals with your FEMA point of contact, site inspector or PDMG before conducting the work.